Improve Readability

 Simplify Forms

 Web forms on a website can be a source of frustration that can reduce conversions.
 A web form is in many ways the first step towards building trust between the visitor and you.
 They are offering their details in exchange for something from you.
 So it is important that their experience with the web form is simple and easy.
+Here are some commonly occurring issues that can be addressed to improve the usability of your web forms.

 - Collect the information you critically need and no more.
 A user should be able to intuitively understand why you need each piece of information you’re collecting.
 If you ask for more than they expect, you could lose their trust.
 For example if you had just been introduced to someone new at a social gathering and were asked for your middle name – how would you feel?
 Guarded, bit confused, wary?